Erwin Planck: Biography

 In 1936, Planck changed career paths and went into business, becoming a leading employee at the Otto Wolff corporate group, a large conglomerate in Cologne.
 In 1939, he took over leadership of the Berlin branch office.

-In August 1939, on the eve of World War II, a group including Prussian Finance Minister Johannes Popitz, Planck, and Reichsbank president Hjalmar Schacht approached General Georg Thomas, head of the Defence Economy and Armament Office asking him to thwart the outbreak of the forthcoming Invasion of Poland.
+In August 1939, on the eve of World War II, a group including Prussian Finance Minister Johannes Popitz, Planck, and Reichsbank president Hjalmar Schacht approached General Georg Thomas, head of the Defence Economy and Armament Office, asking him to thwart the outbreak of the forthcoming invasion of Poland.
 Thomas agreed to write a memorandum to his superior, OKW Chief Wilhelm Keitel, in which he stated that a war against Poland would set off a world war that Germany could not win owing to massive supply problems.
 However, Keitel tried to allay Thomas's fears by telling him that Hitler was planning no such war.

-In 1940, Planck, Popitz, Ulrich von Hassell and General Ludwig Beck drafted a "Provisional Constitution" on the assumption that the forthcoming attack on the Western Front would overthrow Hitler's regime.
+In 1940, Planck, Popitz, Ulrich von Hassell and General Ludwig Beck drafted a "Provisional Constitution", on the assumption that the forthcoming attack on the Western Front would lead to the overthrow Hitler's regime.
 Even afterwards, Planck stayed in the conservative resistance circles around Carl Friedrich Goerdeler and was involved in the preparations for the 20 July plot.
 This led to his arrest on 23 July 1944, after which he was taken to the Gestapo headquarters at the Reichssicherheitshauptamt (RSHA).

 Erwin Planck was sentenced to death in a show trial at the "People's Court" (Volksgerichtshof) on 23 October.
 On 25 October, Max Planck personally drafted a letter to Adolf Hitler pleading for Erwin's life, a plea that was ignored.
 Planck was executed by hanging on 23 January 1945 at Plötzensee Prison in Berlin.